Peersyst/xrpl-snap/README.md

   <a href="https://peersyst.com/" target="blank"><img src=".github/assets/icon.svg" width="150" alt="Xrpl Snap Logo" /></a>
 </p>

-  <p align="center">If you have a Metamask wallet now you have an XRPL one.
-Securely manage your XRP and interact with XRPL-based DApps directly from Metamask.</p>
+<p align="center">If you have a Metamask wallet now you have an XRPL one.<br>  Securely manage your XRP and interact with XRPL-based DApps directly from Metamask.</p>

 <div align="center">
   <a href="https://www.npmjs.com/package/@peersyst/xrpl-snap" target="_blank">